- Top charities

 This intervention involves trying to achieve universal ownership of LLINs within a population, giving free new LLINs to the people who do not already have them.
 Evidence suggests that when large numbers of people use LLINs to protect themselves while sleeping, the burden of malaria can be reduced, resulting in a reduction in child mortality among other benefits.

 LLINs cost under $10 each to purchase and distribute (including all costs), and this intervention is generally considered to be among the most cost-effective ways to save lives.
-We estimate one life saved for just under $2,300 (this does not include other benefits of ITNs).
+Mass distribution of LLINs is in the same range of cost-effectiveness as other priority programs we have considered.

 Previous versions of this page: